McPringle/apus/README.md

 #### Custom Styles

 You can modify the styles of the user interface using CSS variables.
 The CSS variables must be set using the environment variable `CUSTOM_STYLES` in key and value pairs.
-The key is the variable to be set.
+The key is the variable to be set and must start with two dashes (`--`).
 Keys and values must be separated by a colon (`:`).
 Multiple key and value pairs are separated by a semicolon (`;`).
 Example:

 ```
 --name-of-variable-one:value1;--name-of-variable-two:value2